 My father, however, was restless.
 He wasn’t a big Christmas guy anyway.
 He thought there was too much emphasis on presents, outraged that people spent more than they could afford on gifts that were broken by day’s end.

 “Where’s Daddy?”
-I queried.
+I asked.
 Mum replied, “He’s out collecting donations for the Ericksons.”

 I don’t think I threw a full-blown tantrum because my mother had hurled a glass of ice water on that habit a few years earlier, but I’m sure I whined, “Why can’t he be with us?”
-I felt bad about our neighbors but it was Christmas and couldn’t he wait a few days?
+I felt sorry for our neighbors, but it was Christmas and couldn’t he wait a few days?

 Years later when I was slightly less self-centered, I realized Dad was right about Christmas.
 Sure it was about presents and mincemeat pie and pageants, but there was so much more to it than those things.